Ismaestro/angular-example-app/README.md

 `npm start` - Starts the app.
 Then go to `localhost:4200`

-`npm run e2e` - Run end to end tests with protractor
+`npm run e2e` - Runs end to end tests with protractor

-`npm run build` - Build the app for production
+`npm run build` - Builds the app for production

-`npm run build` - Runs the linter (tslint)
+`npm run lint` - Runs the linter (tslint)

 `npm run ci` - Executes linter and e2e tests

-`npm run deploy` - Build the app and deploy to Github pages (fork to do this)
+`npm run deploy` - Builds the app and deploy to Github pages (fork to do this)

 ## Features
 * Angular 4